In re: Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation

 The entire Bosch Settlement fund, plus any interest, will be distributed over the course of the settlement process through a combination of one or more payments to Bosch Settlement Class Members, and if approved by the Court, payment of attorneys’ fees and expenses from the Bosch Settlement.
 If any money remains in the fund at the end of the claims process, the parties may request that the Court approve cy pres payments (generally payments to a charity or charities related to the terms of a settlement) if it is not administratively and/or economically feasible to distribute the remaining money pro rata to the Bosch Settlement Class Members.Back To Top

-If you do not file a claim in either the 2.0-liter Settlement or in the 3.0-liter Settlement, you will need to file a claim in the Bosch Settlement to receive a payment from the Bosch Settlement.
+If you do not file a claim in either the 2.0-liter Settlement or in the 3.0-liter Settlement, you will need to Submit a Claim in the Bosch Settlement to receive a payment from the Bosch Settlement.
 You can file your claim via the Submit a Claim page on this website, by fax, or by mail to the Claims Administrator at Bosch Settlement, P.O.
 Box 5110, Portland, OR 97208-5110.

 The deadline to file a claim in the Bosch Settlement is December 31, 2019.
 There are two exceptions:

-To start your claim, go to the submit a claim page of this website and submit your VIN (Vehicle Identification Number).
+To start your claim, go to the Submit a Claim page of this website and submit your VIN (Vehicle Identification Number).
 You will be asked to submit supporting documentation, including (depending on your particular circumstances):

 While it is the intention of the parties that any payments made as a result of the Bosch Settlement not be subject to taxation, you should consult a tax professional to assess the specific tax implications of any payment you may receive.
 A tax professional will help you understand the specific tax implications for you.Back To Top